This page is under revision as of August 16, 2018

-The Office of Student Life provides operational management of the four venues below.
-To request to reserve space in one of these buildings for a meeting, program or event, use the Room Scheduler (EMS).
-The Operations Coordinator will be in touch with you via email after you submit your request to ask about your program, A/V needs, etc., and to get an account number from you for associated costs of using the space.
-Requests are not confirmed in the Online Room Scheduler until the Operations Coordinator has all relevant information from the requestor and has determined that the requested usage is appropriate for the venue.
+The Office of Student Life provides operational management of the Paresky Center, Goodrich Hall, Dodd Commons, and Greylock 2nd floor.
+OSL also facilitates the online Room Scheduler (EMS) for requests to reserve space in most campus venues.
+Requests are not confirmed in the online Room Scheduler until the Operations Coordinator has all relevant information from the requestor and has determined that the requested usage is appropriate for the venue.

 The Paresky Center is the heart of the Williams campus–students, faculty, staff, and community members all merge into one in this vibrant and dynamic space.
 There are spaces in which to study, eat, go to class, perform, relax, watch movies, hang out with friends and professors, and hold meetings and events.

 The centerpiece of the building, Baxter Great Hall, is considered the “campus living room.”
 The soaring high ceiling with clerestory windows allows in lots of natural light, and the wood and slate give a feel of a modern ski lodge.

 Also on the first floor you will find two dining venues (Whitmans’ and the Lee Snack Bar), the Jessica Park Mailroom, and two classroom/meeting rooms.

 On the second floor you’ll find the offices for College Council & MinCo, and the Nutting Family Record Office, home to the College’s student newspaper.
 The Office of Student Life, Academic Resources, the Chaplains’ Office, the Grossman Outing Club, the Health Center Annex, Paresky Classroom 220 and Paresky 201 (Reading Room) are also located on the second floor.